Should You Still Pull Out With A Condom? | Safe Sex Facts

 The Science Behind Pre-Ejaculate and Pregnancy Risk

-Pre-ejaculate fluid (pre-cum) is released before ejaculation and can contain sperm from previous ejaculations left in the urethra.
-While not all pre-cum contains sperm, studies suggest it can still cause pregnancy in some cases.
+Pre-ejaculate fluid (pre-cum) is released before ejaculation and can sometimes contain sperm.
+While not all pre-cum contains sperm, it may still contribute to pregnancy risk in some situations.

-With condoms acting as a barrier, pre-cum exposure inside the vagina is minimal.
-However, if a condom breaks or slips during intercourse, pre-cum could enter and increase pregnancy risk.
+With condoms acting as a barrier, pre-cum exposure inside the vagina is minimal when the condom stays intact and is used correctly.
+However, if a condom breaks or slips during intercourse, pre-cum or semen could enter and increase pregnancy risk.

 Combining withdrawal with condoms reduces this risk because ejaculation occurs outside the vagina even if there’s a failure in barrier protection at that moment.